Bacteria: Classification and identification

 Classification seeks to describe the diversity of bacterial species by naming and grouping organisms based on similarities.
 Bacteria can be classified on the basis of cell structure, cellular metabolism or on differences in cell components, such as DNA, fatty acids, pigments, antigens and quinones.
 While these schemes allowed the identification and classification of bacterial strains, it was unclear whether these differences represented variation between distinct species or between strains of the same species.
 This uncertainty was due to the lack of distinctive structures in most bacteria, as well as lateral gene transfer between unrelated species.
 Due to lateral gene transfer, some closely related bacteria can have very different morphologies and metabolisms.
 To overcome this uncertainty, modern bacterial classification emphasises molecular systematics, using genetic techniques such as guanine cytosine ratio determination, genome-genome hybridisation, as well as sequencing genes that have not undergone extensive lateral gene transfer, such as the rRNA gene.
 Classification of bacteria is determined by publication in the International Journal of Systematic Bacteriology, and Bergey's Manual of Systematic Bacteriology.
 The International Committee on Systematic Bacteriology (ICSB) maintains international rules for the naming of bacteria and taxonomic categories and for the ranking of them in the International Code of Nomenclature of Bacteria.

-Historically, bacteria were considered a part of the Plantae, the Plant kingdom, and were called "Schizomycetes" (fission-fungi).
+Historically, bacteria were considered a part of the Plantae, the plant kingdom, and were called "Schizomycetes" (fission-fungi).
 For this reason, collective bacteria and other microorganisms in a host are often called "flora".

 The term "bacteria" was traditionally applied to all microscopic, single-cell prokaryotes.
 However, molecular systematics showed prokaryotic life to consist of two separate domains, originally called Eubacteria and Archaebacteria, but now called Bacteria and Archaea that evolved independently from an ancient common ancestor.
 The archaea and eukaryotes are more closely related to each other than either is to the bacteria.
 These two domains, along with Eukarya, are the basis of the three-domain system, which is currently the most widely used classification system in microbiology.
 However, due to the relatively recent introduction of molecular systematics and a rapid increase in the number of genome sequences that are available, bacterial classification remains a changing and expanding field.
 For example, Cavalier-Smith argued that the Archaea and Eukaryotes evolved from Gram-positive bacteria.

 The identification of bacteria in the laboratory is particularly relevant in medicine, where the correct treatment is determined by the bacterial species causing an infection.
 Consequently, the need to identify human pathogens was a major impetus for the development of techniques to identify bacteria.
+Once a pathogenic organism has been isolated, it can be further characterised by its morphology, growth patterns (such as aerobic or anaerobic growth), patterns of hemolysis, and staining.